Kamran-Afzali/Kamran-Afzali.github.io/_posts/FB_PRPHT_HPT.md

 ## Introduction

-Time series modeling
-Time series is a big topic in machine learning space and exists in practically all the industries, and, all hands down, is a problem that every data scientist will face on their career..
-Besides the basic of the task, there are a lot of ways of facing and finding models for describing the underlying dynamic of a time series.
-For example, there’s a lot of classical models, such as space state models (Arima, Armas, etc…), and the use of trees based algorithms as well.
-In this article, we are going to discuss the use of one tool which is one of the easiest and yet powerful ways of working with time series, prophet, a Facebook library which:
-Prophet is a procedure for forecasting time series data based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.
-It works best with time series that have strong seasonal effects and several seasons of historical data.
-Prophet is robust to missing data and shifts in the trend, and typically handles outliers well.
+Time series is a huge topic in machine learning, and it appears in almost every industry.
+It is, without a doubt, a problem that every data scientist will face at some point in their career.
+Aside from the fundamentals of the work, there are other approaches and models for characterising the underlying dynamic of a time series.
+There are several traditional models, such as space state models (Arima, Armas, etc.) and the usage of tree-based algorithms, for example.
+In this article, we'll look at how to use one tool that's one of the simplest and most powerful ways to work with time series:Prophet is a Facebook library that is used to forecast time series data using an additive model that fits non-linear trends with yearly, monthly, and daily seasonality, as well as holiday effects.
+It works best with time series with substantial seasonal effects and historical data from multiple seasons.
+Prophet is forgiving of missing data and trend alterations, and it usually handles outliers well.

-For getting the best model that prophet can offer, we need to adjust the parameters of the model.
-The classic way of finding the best combination of parameters is doing a grid search(random search or a cartesian search), but this can be too time-expensive, specially when we are validating the models using a large number of folds during cross-validation.
+We must tweak the model's parameters in order to acquire the greatest model Prophet has to offer.
+A grid search (random search or cartesian search) is the traditional approach of determining the optimal combination of parameters, although this can be time-consuming, especially when cross-validating models with a large number of folds.
-An excellent alternative for saving some time and doing a smarter search in the parameters space is doing a bayesian search, which will focus on the areas of parameter’s space that have a better value in our objective function.
-There are some libraries which can do the bayesian search, but we will focus in optuna, a really good and easy-to-use library.
-Among the key features of optuna, these are the main ones:
+A bayesian search, which focuses on the areas of parameter space that have a higher value in our objective function, is a great way to save time and execute a smarter search in the parameters space.
+There are a few libraries that can perform bayesian searches, but we'll focus on optuna, which is a fantastic and simple to use library.
+These are the most important characteristics of optuna:
-Eager search space: Automated search for optimal hyperparameters using Python conditionals, loops, and syntax.
+Space for eager search: Python conditionals, loops, and syntax are used to automate the search for ideal hyperparameters.
-State-of-art algorithms: Efficiently search large spaces and prune unpromising trials for faster results.
+Cutting-edge algorithms: For speedier results, efficiently explore wide areas and prune unpromising trials.
-Easy parallelization: Parallelize hyperparameter searches over multiple threads or processes without modifying code.
+Parallelize hyperparameter searches across several threads or processes without changing the code.

 ### Basic Prophet model
-Now we can run Prophet on our data.
-First, we need to make sure that our date is in the datetime format by running pd.to_datetime.
-Second, we need to rename the columns to ds and y , which are the required names by Prophet.
+We can now use Prophet to analyse our data.
+To begin, we must use pd.to datetime to ensure that our date is in datetime format.
+Second, the columns must be renamed to ds and y, which are Prophet's needed names.
-Then, we can instantiating a Prophet object m, fit the our data into the model, make future predictions, plot the prediction, and run cross validation to inspect the model fit.
+After that, we can create a Prophet object m, fit our data into the model, generate future predictions, plot the forecast, and conduct cross validation to see how well the model fits.

 ### Hyperparameter tuning